Help for businesses

 - If you make a commercial gain while using a Council space, a permit is required under Council’s Community Local Law 2017 (Clause 66.19)

-- This helps our community ensure we are adhering to the Department of Health & Human Services physical distancing guidelines.
+- This helps our community ensure we are adhering to the Department of Health and Human Services physical distancing guidelines.

 How much will this cost?